Students Called into Active Military Service

 Issued By: Vice President of Student Affairs and Dean of Students

 Effective Date: November 1990

-Revised: May 1999, April 2000, July 2002
+Revised: May 1999, April 2000, July 2002, June 2019

 The College of St. Scholastica will return any unearned federal tuition assistance (TA) funds on a proportional basis through at least the 60 percent portion of the period for which the funds were provided.
 TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending; this mirrors The College's Withdrawal and Return of Title IV Funding (R2T4) Policy.
 When a Service member stops attending due to a military service obligation, the Veterans Resource Center Coordinator will work with the affected Service member to identify solutions that will not result in student debt for the returned portion.
 It is the student's responsibility to inform the Veterans Resource Center Coordinator when they must stop attending classes and the rationale.

-Created: July 25, 2012; Revised: February 14, 2018
+Created: July 25, 2012; Revised: August 21, 2020